Bibliography

 Ryf, Robert S.A New Approach to Joyce: The Portrait of the Artist as a Guidebook [HR]Chapter 8, The "Portrait" and "Finnegans Wake" (pp. 98-105)1962

-This section lists people – Joyceans and non-Joyceans – that have contributed in various ways to the improvement of Fweet, primarily through the offering of new elucidations or the correction of existing ones.
+This section lists 178 people and groups – Joyceans and non-Joyceans – who have contributed in various ways to the improvement of Fweet, primarily through the offering of new elucidations or the correction of existing ones.
 Thank you.
 Contributors: if you would like to add your own descriptive one-liner (along the lines already exemplified by a few brave souls below) or update an existing one (as many times as you wish), please just send me a comment.

 Personal Contributions